robchamberspfc/data-standards/helpers/input/reference-make-a-case-for-adopting-the-reference-entity.md

-# Make a case for adopting the reference entity

 This page refers to [Housing Associations Charitable Trust (HACT) UK Housing Data Standards (v3.5)](https://hact.org.uk/tools-and-services/uk-housing-data-standards/), published on 16 June 2022\.

 ## Benefits of adopting reference